-Ever built a successful business case for a software platform?
-Then you know the feeling of elation that comes after you’ve received that official purchase approval.
+If you’ve just successfully gone through the process of building a business case for a software platform, then you know it’s more than just proving ROI – purchasing software takes a lot of pre-planning and strategy.
+You’re probably also familiar with the feeling of elation that comes after you’ve received that official purchase approval.

 You also know that once the euphoria wears off, the real work of justifying your purchase begins.
 That’s because achieving the ultimate value from a solution isn’t always a feat that’s realized within the first year of usage.

 Even the most affordable, desperately needed software will have to prove itself to your decision-makers and fellow employees — not just once, but many times when renewals come due.
-You’ll need to keep “selling” the software to your superiors and colleagues so they maintain a good perception of it and trust you with future decisions.
+Building a business case for purchasing software often requires that you keep “selling” the software to your superiors and colleagues, so they maintain a good perception of it and trust you with future decisions.

-How can you help justify purchases on critical software?
+How can you help justify purchasing software?
 Here are five ways.

 There’s an old saying, “Nobody ever got fired for buying IBM.”
 Perhaps the modern equivalent is, “Nobody ever got fired for implementing a solution that did exactly what it was supposed to do.”

-Before you began evaluating software, you and your colleagues no doubt performed an internal needs analysis that identified the top priorities and anticipated areas of benefit for your new solution.
+Before you began the process of evaluating and purchasing software, you and your colleagues no doubt performed an internal needs analysis that identified the top priorities and anticipated areas of benefit for your new solution.
 You’d be surprised at how often evaluation teams forget all about this analysis once they’ve gone live.

-So, take the time to recall the main things this solution was supposed to be doing for your organization (Improving efficiency?
+So, if you’re building a business case for purchasing software, take the time to recall the main things this solution was supposed to be doing for your organization (Improving efficiency?
 Streamlining communication?
 Reducing errors?), and then measure how well it is actually doing these things.
+You can justify purchasing software in many ways, but if you can tie the value of the solution directly to your company’s internal needs, you’re well on your way to demonstrating ROI.

 For example, if the software enabled you to streamline a process from five steps to two, you may not always be able to measure the exact time savings, tie that to someone’s salary and come up with monthly or yearly cost savings.
 But anyone can appreciate shaving steps from a process.